ecommerece-best-practies

 It’s not enough to start a blog, write three posts, and then abandon it.
 You also can’t write on your blog once in a blue moon.
 One of the top eCommerce best practices we have for you is to post on your blog regularly.

-The answer for 2024 is as often as you can.
+How regularly is regular enough?
+The answer to that question seems to change from year to year, doesn’t it?
+The answer is as often as you can.
 At the very least, you should plan to post once weekly, but publishing blog content upward of four times a week is better.

 The AI writing company GrowthBar noted that publishing fresh blog content at least 15 times a month can boost organic traffic.
 You’ll see four times more traffic than a blog with one or two new posts a month.